dploeger/django-restviews/README.md

  "hideFields"-parameter.

-Like the "fields" parameter, the "hideFields"-parameter can also be overwritten with the "hideFieldsCreate" and "hideFieldsUpdate" respectively.
+Like the "fields" parameter, the "hideFields"-parameter can also be overwritten with the "hideFieldsView", "hideFieldsCreate" and "hideFieldsUpdate" respectively.

 ### Adding more action

-The basic functionality of restviews would enable a "delete" and "update"-action for each row of the datagrid and a global "create"-action.
+The basic functionality of restviews enables a "delete" and "update"-action for each row of the datagrid and a global "create"-action.

 If you want to add your own actions, you can do this using the